jayprophit/QVA-v1/docs/implementation/advanced_engineering_knowledge.md

 # Advanced Engineering Knowledge Implementation

 This document outlines the implementation of comprehensive engineering knowledge capabilities in the QVA system.
 These capabilities allow the QVA to function with expertise comparable to a professional engineer with experience spanning thousands of years of human innovation, from ancient civilizations to future concepts.
+The system is designed with advanced AI techniques to continuously evolve, learn, and adapt to the ever-changing landscape of engineering knowledge.

 ## 1. System Architecture Overview